Child Custody, Parenting Orders, Access and Guardianship

 - Can I remove my ex from being a guardian of my child?

 What some parents don’t realize is custody is a separate issue from parenting.
 Custody governs the parents’ responsibilities and rights regarding the children’s upbringing and deals with the decision making regarding the children of the marriage.
-There are different types of custody, which are as follows:

 Joint custody is when both parents are capable of making decisions in the best interests of the child.
 A joint custody arrangement is the most common in Alberta.